-Medical Nutrition Therapy (55 days): Interns learn to complete the tasks of a clinical dietitian and follow the host facility's standards of care and practice guidelines.
+Medical Nutrition Therapy (55 days): Interns develop skills to meet the responsibilities of a clinical dietitian and follow the host facility's standards of care and practice guidelines.
 Interns are initially assigned a low number of assessment, screening, educational and follow-up activities per week on less-complex patients.
 As the weeks proceed, interns are assigned more complex cases and the volume of patients increases.
 In addition, interns participate in the quality management program for clinical nutrition care, in-service presentations, patient care conferences and departmental meetings.

 Dialysis Medical Therapy (5 days): Interns develop medical nutrition therapy skills with a focus on renal patients.

 Public Health Nutrition (35 days): This experience allows interns to work with diverse age groups, as well as socioeconomic and cultural backgrounds.
-Interns are involved in planning and conducting group classes, planning and evaluating menus for group feeding programs, planning and implementing community-based intervention programs, and communicating nutrition information to groups through written and oral measures.
+Interns are involved in planning and delivering nutrition programs including those provided by the Women, Infant, Children’s (WIC), schools and school-based health clinic, Catholic Charities and outpatient departments.

 Professional Development (10 days): Students identify an area of professional dietetic practice that they would like to explore with additional experiences.
 The DI Director and student collaborate to develop this individualized experience using available resources.